Surface warfare insignia: Enlisted Surface Warfare Specialist (ESWS)

-For those enlisted personnel who are subsequently commissioned as officers and are shipboard SWO's, the ESWS badge is replaced, but only after they have fully completed their Surface Warfare Officer qualifications.
-Unlike other warfare pins available to both enlisted and officers, the ESWS and SWO pins differ by more than just color (gold for officers and silver for enlisted is a common theme in U.S. Navy uniforms).
-The blade weapons behind the hull on the SWO pin are swords.
-The blade weapons on the enlisted pin are cutlasses.
-This can clearly be seen in the curvature of the blades and the shape of the handguards.
-This derives from the sword being a symbol of naval officers and their authority, while cutlasses were traditionally issued for battle to enlisted sailors during the age of sail.
+Unlike other warfare pins available to enlisted and officers, the ESWS and SWO pins differ by more than just color (gold for officers and silver for enlisted is a common theme in U.S. Navy uniforms).
+The blade weapons behind the hull on the SWO pin are swords, symbols of naval officers and their authority, while those on the enlisted pin represented the cutlasses issued to enlisted sailors for battle in days of sail.
+The ships on the pin represents “modern warships” of 1978.

 The ESWS is 15/16 in tall and 2.75 in wide.

 Updated ESWS requirements as of November 2020

 The new instruction will do away with the requirement for all first-tour Sailors to walk away from their first sea-duty command with their ESWS qualification.
 Sailors will not be required to enroll in a command’s ESWS program until they reach a journeyman or master-level (E-5 - E-9).
 These Sailors will be enrolled in their ESWS program after 12 months onboard, or at the commanding officer’s discretion, and from there will have 18 months to qualify in ESWS.

 In attempts to improve damage control and ship survivability, the updated program will add more prerequisite PQS, including the following: